arcadeJHS/AngularVueIntegration/README.md

 ![event-bus-trigger][25]

 The component re-renders anytime the custom "result-added" event is triggered.
-As a consequence, the counter will be now updated everytime you press the "Add result" button.
+As a consequence, the counter will be now updated every time you press the "Add result" button.
 Remember to remove the listener once you destroy the component.

 Completing that we have also shipped requirement #3.